VoidHack/write-ups/SharifCTF 8/reverse/crackme/README.md

   <img src="screens/add_last_flag.png">
 </p>

-As you can see from the pictures above, this code does something like this:
+If you don't know x86 assembly (or lazy), then use IDA's Hex-Rays to understand that this code does the following:
 ```c
 password[2] += is_debugger
 password[3] += is_not_window_mode